Advantage Man City as Haaland seals crucial win over Arsenal

 Arsenal had lost their last three domestic games in all competitions while City have been resurgent since beating Mikel Arteta's side in the League Cup final.

-City almost took the lead when Cherki's shot glanced off Gabriel's shoulder and hit the post.
+Arsenal's surprise home defeat by Bournemouth last week opened the title door for City but anything other than victory on Sunday would have handed back the advantage.

-Arsenal appeared to have recovered from their edgy start but fell behind after a moment of brilliance from Cherki, the Frenchman gliding into the area with deft footwork before threading a right-footed finish past David Raya.
+They got the perfect start with a moment of magic by Rayan Cherki giving them the lead in the 16th minute - the Frenchman gliding into the area with deft footwork before slotting a finish past David Raya.

-Arsenal were rocked but were level inside two minutes as Donnarumma endured a nightmare moment.
-Hesitating over a clearance from a throw-in, he was closed down by Havertz, the ball ricocheting off the German and into the net.
+But the lead lasted less than two minutes as Kai Havertz closed down City keeper Gianluigi Donnarumma as he took an age to clear and the ball ricocheted off the German into the net.

-The equaliser took the sting out of City, though they recovered their passing rhythm as halftime approached and it took sharp awareness from Arsenal defender Piero Hincapie to block a goal-bound Antoine Semenyo effort.
+The equaliser took the sting out of City, though they recovered their rhythm as halftime approached and it took a block by Piero Hincapie to thwart Antoine Semenyo.

 City turned the screws after the break, dominating possession as Arsenal retreated.
 Semenyo's touch let him down when played through and Jeremy Doku fared little better, shooting straight at Raya.

-Arsenal sprang back into life, however, and Donnarumma redeemed himself with a save from Havertz before the Italian was rescued by his post as Eze let fly from distance.
+Arsenal sprang back into life, however, and Donnarumma redeemed himself with a save from Havertz before the Italian was beaten by Eze's curling shot but rescued by his post.

-Just as the Arsenal fans began to find their voices, they were silenced in the 64th minute.
-Nico O'Reilly played the ball across the area and Haaland swept his shot past Raya.
+Just as the Arsenal fans began to find their voices, they were silenced in the 65th minute.
+Nico O'Reilly played the ball across the area and Haaland pounced to sweep his shot past Raya for his 23rd league goal of the season.

 City then lived dangerously as a free kick into their box deflected off O'Reilly and on to the post.